ben-lerch/HGAP-3.0/README.md

 |Reports     |  Number of regions (absent) | 1000  | Desired number of genome regions in the summary statistics (used for guidance, not strict) |
 |Reports     | Region size (absent) | 0  | If supplied, use a fixed genomic region size |
 |Reports     | Force the number of regions (absent) | False  | If supplied, then try to use this number (max value=40000) of regions per reference, otherwise the coverage summary report will optimize the number of regions in the case of many references.
 Not compatible with a fixed region size. |

+###Dev-Ops Options

+There is additional information on HGAP options which can be useful for dev-ops engineers.
+That information is [here](https://github.com/PacificBiosciences/FALCON/wiki/Options).

 #Algorithm Modules